Nanaimo by Kayak / Canoe

 Launch from: Departure Bay Beach (Kin Beach Park) ; Stephenson Point ; Brechin boat ramp

-Read more on our Five Fingers page and our Snake Island page.
+Read more on my Five Fingers page and my Snake Island page!

 Launch from: Nanaimo Harbour (downtown) ; Brechin boat ramp ; Pipers Lagoon ; Departure Bay Beach ; Stephenson Point